ctreubsaet/vimrc/README.md

 This vimrc is primarily built for writing plain text and light scripting.

 The vimrc contains the following features:
+  * check if the necessary packages are installed.
   * automatically installs plug.vim and plugins.
   * uses FZF for easier handling of files and buffers.
   * uses UltiSnips for code snippets.